 In the second or third year of your Bachelor's, or during your Master's, Humanities students can go on exchange for a semester or for an entire academic year.
 The European Union's Erasmus programme offers you a large scope of opportunities within Europe.
 As an Erasmus student, you will pay tuition to the UvA and will not be obliged to pay tuition to your host university.
 You will also receive a monthly allowance.
 Other matters, such as a language course or housing can be arranged with the partner university.
 All the ins and outs of the Erasmus exchange can be found on this page.

 The UvA also has agreements with partner universities outside of Europe.
 These destinations (and the admission procedures) are coordinated via the Global Exchange Programme.
 You will find all associated information there.

-Did you know that as a Faculty of Humanities student, you can also apply for a grant if you are going abroad without and exchange agreement?
+Did you know that as a Faculty of Humanities student, you can also apply for a grant if you are going abroad, other than the Erasmus grant?
 The Horizon fund has been set up specifically for students who have not yet received a grant from the European Union, but who do wish to study abroad, do research, visit a conference or take part in a study trip.